nexustech24/nexustech24/README.md

-# Welcome to NexusTechs's GitHub Profile!
+# Welcome to my Github Profile!
-Hey there!
-I'm NexusTech, or you can name me Munitionne, a programmer.
-Welcome to my GitHub profile!
-Here you'll find a variety of projects, ranging from web development, and Python Programs, to websites built in WordPress.
-Feel free to explore, contribute, or even reach out if you have any questions or collaboration ideas!

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=0F8808&width=435&lines=Welcome+to+munitionne;Follow+me%2C+I+don't+force+you;I+like+tf2)](https://git.io/typing-svg)
 # NOTE

-Some browsers, like Edge, may say that my complied programs are "malicious" You could look into the source code, it usually happens because the complied exe doesn't have a signature.
+Some browsers, like Edge, may say that my compiled programs are "malicious."
+You could look into the source code.
+This usually happens because the compiled exe doesn't have a signature.

-# About Me
+* 👋 Hi, I’m @armansite
+* 👀 I’m interested in Coding and IT
+* 🌱 I’m currently learning Python and C#
+* 💞️ I’m looking to collaborate on I Don't Know
-* How to reach me: E-Mail: munitionne@munitionne.serv00.net
+* 📫 How to reach me: munitionne@munitionne.serv00.net
-* Pronouns: He/him.
+* 😄 Pronouns: He/him

-# Projects
-Here are a few highlighted projects:

-* Muse (NexusSurf known before): A PyQt5 Based webbrowser.

-* Bitview Downloader: DONE! it is a downloader for Bitview.

-* NTU (Nexus Tech Ultiles): Replacements for Windows apps, that often Spy on you!

-# Let's Connect!
-Feel free to connect with me on:
-* SpaceHey: munitionne
-* Bluesky: muniti.bsky.social
-* Bitview: Armannita
-* Twitter/X: @munitionne
-* Youtube: munitionne

-Thanks for visiting my GitHub profile!
-Have a great day!
+* ⚡ Fun fact: I'm messing around with old tech

 <!---
 nexustech24/nexustech24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.